KaveIO/Eskapade/docs/source/coding.rst

         specified above in 'Project Interpreter')
       - Script parameters: path to a macro to be debugged, e.g. ``$ESKAPADE/python/eskapade/tutorials/tutorial_1.py``, and ``eskapade_run`` command line arguments, e.g. ``--begin-with=Summary``
-      - Python interpreter: check if it is the correct Python version (currently 3.5.2 of Anaconda, corresponding to your conda environment)
+      - Python interpreter: check if it is the correct Python version (Python 3)

 You should now be able to press the 'play button' to run Eskapade with the specified parameters.